-MBA in Islamic Banking and Finance is a UK accredited, Level 7 online masters program that combines advanced Islamic finance knowledge with modern business management.
-It is designed for professionals who want to build expertise in Shariah compliant banking, financial products, governance, leadership, and strategic decision making.
+MBA in Islamic Banking and Finance is a UK accredited, Level 7 online masters degree program for professionals seeking advanced expertise in Shariah compliant finance and business management.
+Offered by AIMS Education since 2005, it combines Islamic banking, financial products, governance, accounting, risk, leadership, and strategic decision making.

 • Strengthen qualifications for high growth roles in Islamic banking, Islamic finance, takaful, and related financial services.